We hope you enjoy this web site and what it represents.

 More recent events:

 titled "Hell House" was released in 2001.
-It is performed annually at
+It shows one of the Hell Houses performed annually at

 Halloween time by youths from Trinity Church (Assemblies of God) in Cedar